isomerpages/moe-yiochukangsec/_our-curriculum/Non Academic Programmes/Character and Citizenship Education.md

 9. Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
 The desired outcome of the _eTeens_ programme is that students are empowered to make wise, informed and sensible decisions.<br><br>

-You may click [here](https://yiochukangsec.moe.edu.sg/qql/slot/u133/Our%20Curriculum/Non%20academic%20Programmes/cce/YCKSS%20Sexuality%20Education%202022.pdf) for more information on YCKSS Sexuality Education.<br><br>
+You may click <a href="files/Sexuality%20Education%20(SEd)/YCKSS%20Sexuality%20Education%202022.pdf">here</a> for more information on YCKSS Sexuality Education.<br><br>

 <b>Information for Parents</b><br><br>

 10. Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.<br><br>

-11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](https://yiochukangsec.moe.edu.sg/qql/slot/u133/Our%20Curriculum/Non%20academic%20Programmes/cce/2022%20Sex%20Ed%20Letter%20and%20Opt%20Out%20Form%20Hardcopy_signed.pdf).
+	11. Parents who wish to opt their children out of the <b>Sexuality Education lessons</b> need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable <a href="files/Sexuality%20Education%20(SEd)/2022%20Sex%20Ed%20Letter%20and%20Opt%20Out%20Form%20Hardcopy_signed.pdf">here</a>.
 The completed form is to be submitted by 25/01/2022.<br><br>

-12. Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](https://yiochukangsec.moe.edu.sg/qql/slot/u133/Our%20Curriculum/Non%20academic%20Programmes/cce/2022%20S3%20eTeens%20Parents%20Opt-out%20Form%20Hardcopy.pdf).
+	12. Parents who wish to opt their children out of the <b>_eTeens programme</b> need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable <a href="files/Sexuality%20Education%20(SEd)/2022%20S3%20eTeens%20Parents%20Opt-out%20Form%20Hardcopy.pdf">here</a>.
 The completed form is to be submitted by 25/01/2022.<br><br>

-13. Parents can contact the school at 64560669 or email the school, [yckss@moe.edu.sg](mailto:yckss@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.<br><br>
+13. Parents can contact the school at 64560669 or email the school, <a href="mailto:yckss@moe.edu.sg">yckss@moe.edu.sg</a> for discussion or to seek clarification about the school’s sexuality education programme.<br><br>

 14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.</p>